kirara-research/astool/README.md

   given, it'll use the version from the astool memo (**but it won't check online, you should run karstool first if you want to get the latest one**).
 - `-n/--validate-only`: Don't download anything.
 For `gc`, don't delete anything.
+- `-r/--server`: Same as karstool, choose the server to resolve against.

 ## Bootstrapping from zero